Eoin-McMahon/blindfold/README.md

 <h1 align="center"> Blindfold - a lightweight and simple .gitignore generator</h1>

-This project makes use of gitignore.io and provides a cli to generate gitignore templates for any language of your chosing!
+This project makes use of gitignore.io and provides a cli to generate gitignore templates for any language of your choosing!

 #### Demo: